… status update May 2023 … my PhD thesis entitled

-I’ve signed up to research a PhD at CRITE, the Centre for Research in IT in Education, in the School of Education at Trinity College, Dublin.
+I’ve (strikethru! ‘signed up in 2016 to research’) reached the endgame of my PhD in the School of Education at Trinity College, Dublin.
 My topic is TeachMeet, the research is an exploration of the essence, the nature, the niche of TeachMeet.
 It’s a part-time adventure, so there is also a real life!
-The supervisory team is Dr Keith Johnston of the School of Education and Dr Richard Millwood of the School of Computer Science and Statistics.
+The supervisory team is Dr Keith Johnston of the School of Education and TCD Visiting Fellow Dr Richard Millwood .
 Anything that need to be shared online will be on display, or be linked to, from here.
 Most items hanging here so far are what I call ‘procrastinactions’ – stuff being done when I really should be doing ‘proper’ writing.
-In full nihil de nobis, sine nobis mode, all items are presented with an invitation for the interested and the informed to send me an email at email@example.com.
+In full nihil de nobis, sine nobis mode, all items are presented with an invitation for the interested and the informed to send me an email at email@example.com

 Item 1: Context – my ‘TeachMeet in 3’ podcast and memo with a brief recording of my answer to the most often asked question about TeachMeet – ‘So, what happens at a TeachMeet?”.